rmrf/vimrc/README.md

     - Press 'c' to comment current line with '#'

-    - ':vs newfile.txt' to vertical split window for edit, 'Ctrl-h and Ctrl-l' to switch between window left and right.
+    ':sp newfile.txt' to split window for edit,
-    ':sp newfile.txt' to split window for edit, 'Ctrl-k and Ctrl-j' to switch between windows top and down.
+    ':vs newfile.txt' to split window for edit vertical,

-    - There is buffer tab on top of the editer widnow, use ':b4' to change number 4 buffer
+    use ':b4' to change number 4 buffer

-    - 'z-M' to folding all, 'z-R' to expand all folding, 'z-o' to open a fold at cursor.
+        ':bd' to close buffer

+    F2 to open Nerdtree
+    use '2gt' to switch to 2 tab

 * Edit Python Files:

-    - Press 'F5' to auto adjust current editing python file's format with PEP8
+    - Press 'F4' to auto adjust current editing python file's format with PEP8
     - 'Ctrl-x, Ctrl-o' will auto complete python after you write a . of a class (during insert mode)